 Music and Pain

 Some psychologists are studying whether music can be used to reduce pain.
 People with chronic pain (pain which carries on for a long time and often can’t be cured) are not always helped by medicine.
 Music can sometimes reduce pain for these people.
 This is important because medication can have bad side effects but music doesn’t, so music might allow people to take less pain medication.
-Music makes the brain produce chemicals called ‘opioids’ which are natural pain-killers.
+It makes the brain produce chemicals called ‘opioids’ which are natural pain-killers.
 In fact, opioids are found in pain medication such as morphine.

 Music and Sleep

 Music has been played for centuries but psychologists are just now finding out how important it is.
 The more research psychologists do, the more amazing effects of music will be discovered.
-Music might even be able to help you.
+It might even be able to help you.
 If you have a headache or need to concentrate, you could try playing music and see if it helps.
 You could even make it into an experiment!